-New Section 12371(a)(6) contains minimum requirements for non-gambling areas within a gambling establishment.
-Non-gambling areas such as office spaces, cages, security rooms, break rooms, supply rooms, and meeting rooms, must be closed, have reduced capacity, use barriers, or be otherwise reconfigured, to ensure physical distancing between all persons, whenever possible.
-Additionally, self-service coffee, water, and snack areas must be closed unless those services are capable of dispensing without being physically touched.
+New Section 12371(a)(4) contains minimum requirements for non-gambling areas within a gambling establishment.
+Non-gambling areas such as office spaces, cages, security rooms, break rooms, supply rooms, and meeting rooms, must be closed, have reduced capacity, be modified with the use of barriers, or be otherwise reconfigured, to ensure physical distancing between all persons, whenever possible.
+Additionally, self-service coffee, water, and snack areas must be closed unless those services are capable of dispensing without being physical contact.
 These requirements are necessary to mitigate risk to public health and safety and implement recommendations for basic infection prevention measures provided by CDC and OSHA based on the known facts of how COVID-19 and other infectious diseases spread as previously discussed.

-New Section 12371(a)(7)(A) through (C) provides the following minimum sanitation standards for the gambling enterprise while an emergency sanitation plan is in effect:
+New Section 12371(a)(5)(A) through (C) provides the following minimum sanitation standards for the gambling enterprise while an emergency sanitation plan is in effect:

 - Any reusable face coverings or gloves must be properly cleaned, decontaminated, and maintained after and between uses.
 There must be a designated space to dispose of or collect used face coverings or gloves, including any that may be utilized by the public.
-Face coverings and protective gloves must never be shared between persons. - The sanitation of common contact areas and shared equipment must include the use of a disinfectant that is on the appropriate United States Environmental Protection Agency's list of register disinfectants, or a diluted household bleach solution at a ratio of five tablespoons (1/3rd cup) of bleach per gallon of water, or an alcohol solution with at least 70 percent alcohol that is appropriate for the surface being cleaned. - The gambling enterprise must maintain a record of all sanitizations performed, including the date and time of the sanitation and the name of the employee who completed it, for any common contact areas and shared equipment that requires sanitization but is not covered by the gambling establishment's surveillance system.
+Face coverings and protective gloves must never be shared between persons. - The sanitation of common contact areas and shared equipment must include the use of a disinfectant that is on the appropriate United States Environmental Protection Agency's list of register disinfectants, or a diluted household bleach solution at a ratio of five tablespoons of bleach per gallon (3.78 liters) of water, or an alcohol solution with at least 70 percent alcohol that is appropriate for the surface being cleaned. - The gambling enterprise must maintain a record of all sanitizations performed, for any common contact area or shared equipment that requires sanitization but is not recorded by the gambling establishment's surveillance system, the gambling enterprise must maintain a record of all sanitizations performed.
+This record must include the date and time of each sanitation and the name of the employee who performed